 It’s probably going to take a while.
 When I say assets I mean your chequing accounts, your savings accounts, any other bank accounts.

 Your online accounts, like Roboinvestors, online trading accounts, online banks like Simplii or Tangerine, Paypal.
-Or even cryptocurrency accounts.
+Even cryptocurrency accounts.

 Let’s move onto property and other valuables.
-Do you own real estate? a car, what about an ATV? snowmobile? boat?
+Do you own real estate?
+A car?
+What about an ATV, snowmobile, or boat?